 3. Fixing a Loose Gear on Your Litter-Robot

-It may also happen that your unit has a loose or free spinning gear and no globe movement.
-In this case, it appears that the set screw has come loose and you will need a 3mm hex wrench to fix it.
+Your unit may also have a loose or free spinning gear and no globe movement.
+In this case, it appears that the set screw has come loose, and you will need a 3mm hex wrench to fix it.

-- You will need to locate the shaft that’s attached to the gear – that’s where you can also find the screw and if you can see it straight away you can skip directly to using the wrench.
+- You will need to locate the shaft attached to the gear – that’s where you can also find the screw, and if you can see it straight away, you can skip directly to using the wrench.